-Reza Samad, MD, is a board-certified pulmonologist and assistant professor of medicine in New Jersey.
+Reza Samad, MD, is a board-certified pulmonologist and assistant professor of medicine.

 Cystic fibrosis (CF) is an inherited, life-threatening disorder that damages the lungs and digestive tract.
 It is caused by a defective gene that triggers the production of thickened mucus that clogs airways and blocks the secretion of digestive enzymes.